Frank J. Ninivaggi M.D., F.A.P.A.

 He is Board Certified in Psychiatry and Neurology.
 In 2004, he received the distinction of certification as Fellow of the American Psychiatric Association.
 He is in private practice, performs school consultations, and teaches at Yale University School of Medicine Child Study Center.

 He has authored several textbooks.
 His longstanding research on intelligence has been published in Kaplan & Sadock's Comprehensive Textbook of Psychiatry, eds.
-Sadock, Sadock, & Ruiz, Lippincott William & Wilkins, (2005) 8th edition, and updated in the current (2009) 9th edition and forthcoming 2017 (10th edition).
+Sadock, Sadock, & Ruiz, Lippincott William & Wilkins, (2005) 8th edition, and updated in the current (2009) 9th edition and current 2017 (10th edition).
 Also included in the 9th and 10th edition is a new chapter on "Malingering."
-Dr. Ninivaggi has also published a chapter on "The Psychology of Aging" in Yue et al.'s The Comprehensive Treatment of the Aging Spine: Minimally Invasive and Advanced Techniques, and has written several textbooks on Eastern medicine.
-His new book, Makling Sense of Emotion: Innovationg Emotional Intelligence, is in press for 2017.
+Dr. Ninivaggi has also published a chapter on "The Psychology of Aging" in Yue et al.'s The Comprehensive Treatment of the Aging Spine: Minimally Invasive and Advanced Techniques and has written several textbooks on Eastern medicine.
+His new book, Making Sense of Emotion: Innovating Emotional Intelligence, published 2017, explains emotions amidst practical intelligence.
+Learned Mindfulness: Physician Engagement and MD Wellness (2020), a guide useful to all for an applied mindful living to prevent burnout and improved quality of life has just been published.